tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![Plot of Daily Returns](Images/daily-return-plot.png)

-* **Cumulative returns** are a series of returns in which each return represents the relative increase or decrease in the price of an asset at the time `t`, compared to the initial price of that asset at the time `t0`.
-Cumulative returns describe the progression of the return on investment of an asset over time.

-* The `cumprod()` function multiplies each number in a series with the next successive number until the end of the series.
+* To calculate *cumulative returns, we can use the `cumprod()` function.
+This function multiplies each number in a series with the next successive number until the end of the series.

 * In the equation `(1 + daily_returns).cumprod()`: